Deelvin/tvm/docs/how_to/deploy/adreno.rst

 Advantages of the Textures
 --------------------------

-One of the Adreno's advantages is clever handling of textures.
+One of the Adreno's advantages is the clever handling of textures.
 At the moment, TVM is able to benefit from this by having texture support for Adreno.
 The graph below shows the Adreno A5x architecture.